RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 Once your code passes all checks, and tests cleanly, your PR will get merged into RosettaCommons/rosetta:main
 Only RosettaCommons members with write access to the RosettaCommons/rosetta repo can do this merge, so instead of you doing it yourself, someone else will push the merge button for you.

-To keep the (already too large) repository at a managable size, we use a squash merge system.
-This means that each PR will be re-written automatically by the Github interface to consist of a single commit with all of the changes.
-One implication is that all the commit messages in your branch history will no longer be availible from the history of the RosettaCommons/rosetta:main branch.
+To keep the (already too large) repository at a manageable size, we use a squash merge system.
+This means that each PR will be re-written automatically by the GitHub interface to consist of a single commit with all of the changes.
+One implication is that all the commit messages in your branch history will no longer be available from the history of the RosettaCommons/rosetta:main branch.
 Instead, a new commit message summarizing the entire PR will be made.
 To make sure that message is as accurate as possible, please keep the PR description up-to-date and accurate about the content of the PR.
 The person merging the PR will use the PR description for the new commit message.

 ### Submodules